MicrosoftDocs/entra-docs/docs/architecture/resilience-b2c-developer-best-practices.md

 ## Extend token lifetimes

-In an unlikely event, when the Azure AD B2C authentication service is unable to complete new sign-ups and sign-ins, you can still provide mitigation for users who are signed in.
-With [configuration](/azure/active-directory-b2c/configure-tokens), you can allow users that are already signed in to continue using the application without any perceived disruption until the user signs out from the application or the [session](/azure/active-directory-b2c/session-behavior) times out due to inactivity.
+If the Azure AD B2C authentication service can't complete new sign-ups and sign-ins, provide mitigation for users who are signed in.
+With [configuration](/azure/active-directory-b2c/configure-tokens), users that are signed in can use the application without disruption until they sign out from the application, or the [session](/azure/active-directory-b2c/session-behavior) times out from inactivity.

-Your business requirements and desired end-user experience will dictate your frequency of token refresh for both web and Single-page applications (SPAs).
+Your business requirements and end-user experience dictate the frequency of token refresh for web and single-page applications (SPAs).

 ### How to extend token lifetimes

 - **Web applications**: For web applications where the authentication token is validated at the beginning of sign-in, the application depends on the session cookie to continue to extend the session validity.
 Enable users to remain signed in by implementing rolling session times that will continue to renew sessions based on user activity.
 If there's a long-term token issuance outage, these session times can be further increased as a one-time configuration on the application.
 Keep the lifetime of the session to the maximum allowed.
-- **SPAs**: A SPA may depend on access tokens to make calls to the APIs.
-For SPAs, we recommend using the authorization code flow with Proof Key for Code Exchange (PKCE) flow as your option to allow the user to continue to use the application.
-If your SPA is currently using implicit flow, consider [migrating to authorization code flow with PKCE](https://developer.microsoft.com/identity/blogs/msal-js-2-0-supports-authorization-code-flow-is-now-generally-available/).
+- **SPAs**: A SPA migh depend on access tokens to make calls to the APIs.
+For SPAs, we recommend using the authorization code flow with [Proof Key for Code Exchange (PKCE)](~/identity-platform/reference-third-party-cookies-spas.md) flow as your option to allow the user to continue to use the application.
+If your SPA is using implicit flow, consider migrating to authorization code flow with PKCE.
 Migrate your application from MSAL.js 1.x to MSAL.js 2.x to realize the resiliency of Web applications.
 If you stick with using the implicit flow, keep in mind that the implicit flow that doesn't result in a refresh token.
 The SPA can use a hidden `iframe` to perform new token requests against the authorization endpoint if the browser still has an active session with the Azure AD B2C.
 For SPAs, there are a few options available to allow the user to continue to use the application in this scenario.
-  - Extend the access token's validity duration to meet your business requirements.
+  - Extend the access token's validity duration to meet business requirements.
   - Build your application to use an API gateway as the authentication proxy.
-In this configuration, the SPA loads without any authentication and the API calls are made to the API gateway.
-The API gateway sends the user through a sign-in process using an [authorization code grant](https://oauth.net/2/grant-types/authorization-code/) based on a policy and authenticates the user.
-Then the authentication session between the API gateway and the client is maintained using an authentication cookie.
-The API gateway services the APIs using the token that is obtained by the API gateway (or some other direct authentication method such as certificates, client credentials, or API keys).
+In this configuration, the SPA loads without authentication and the API calls are made to the API gateway.
+The API gateway sends the user through a sign-in process using an [authorization code grant](https://oauth.net/2/grant-types/authorization-code/), based on a policy, and authenticates the user.
+The authentication session between the API gateway and the client is maintained using an authentication cookie.
+The API gateway services the APIs using the token obtained by the API gateway, or another direct authentication method such as certificates, client credentials, or API keys.
-  - Switch to the recommended option by [migrating your SPA from implicit grant](https://developer.microsoft.com/identity/blogs/msal-js-2-0-supports-authorization-code-flow-is-now-generally-available/) to [authorization code grant flow](/azure/active-directory-b2c/implicit-flow-single-page-application) with Proof Key for Code Exchange (PKCE) and Cross-origin Resource Sharing (CORS) support.
+  - Switch to the recommended option.
+Migrate your SPA from implicit grant to [authorization code grant flow](/azure/active-directory-b2c/implicit-flow-single-page-application) with Proof Key for Code Exchange (PKCE) and Cross-Origin Resource Sharing (CORS) support.
-  - For mobile applications, it's recommended to extend both the refresh and access token lifetimes.
+  - For mobile applications, extend the refresh and access token lifetimes.
-- **Backend or microservice applications**: Because backend (daemon) applications are non-interactive and aren't in a user context, the prospect of token theft is greatly diminished.
+- **Backend or microservice applications**: Because back-end (daemon) applications are non-interactive and aren't in a user context, the prospect of token theft is greatly diminished.
 Recommendation is to strike a balance between security and lifetime and set a long token lifetime.

 ## Configure Single sign-on

 With [Single sign-on (SSO)](~/identity/enterprise-apps/what-is-single-sign-on.md), users sign in once with a single account and get access to multiple applications.
 The application can be a web, mobile, or a Single page application (SPA), regardless of platform or domain name.
 When the user initially signs in to an application, Azure AD B2C persists a [cookie-based session](/azure/active-directory-b2c/session-behavior).

 Upon subsequent authentication requests, Azure AD B2C reads and validates the cookie-based session and issues an access token without prompting the user to sign in again.
-If SSO is configured with a limited scope at a policy or an application, later access to other policies and applications will require fresh authentication.
+If SSO is configured with a limited scope at a policy or an application, later access to other policies and applications require fresh authentication.

 ### How to configure SSO